-This website has a host of features.
-I have yet to find any dedicated landscaping app for either Android or iOS that is so feature rich.
+This website has a host of features that make it the best for landscape photographers during an eclipse.
+I have yet to find any dedicated landscape app for either Android or iOS that is so feature-rich.

-The best time to enjoy a blood moon or indeed any full moon, is after moon-rise, when the moon is close to the horizon.
-Before moon-set is also a good time.
+The best time to enjoy a Blood Moon, or indeed any full Moon, is after the moonrise when the Moon is close to the horizon.
+Before moonset is also a good time.

-So I put myself in a rather familiar area with a clear view of the eastern horizon and a bit of a foreground.
-But there was a big band of clouds blocking the moon-rise.
+So I put myself in a familiar area with a clear view of the eastern horizon and a bit of a foreground.
+But there was a big band of clouds blocking the moonrise.

 TimeAndDate.com gave me the exact time I needed.
 Between the moment I observed the Moon slide out from the cloud cover at 22:50 and the end of totality at 23:13 local time.

-Both photography apps have more or less the same feature set and are available on both iOS and Android now.
+These are the best apps for knowing when the Sun and Moon rise.
+Both photography apps have more or less the same feature set and are available on both iOS and Android.

-There’s a map with your geographic location and the direction of the sun, moon and even the Milky Way centre.
-But there’s also live-view augmented reality feature.
+There’s a map with your geographic location and the direction of the Sun, Moon, and even the Milky Way center.
+But there’s also a live-view augmented reality feature.